 - Enter your course code and number

-- Most items on reserve will be available at the fourth floor circulation desk; make sure to bring your ID for checkout
+- Most items on reserve will be available at the fourth floor service desk; make sure to bring your ID for checkout

 - If your book is not on reserve, go back to the library home page, and search for the title of your book (probably on your syllabus) using the ALICE title search.